Wit-K/ChemStudent/resources.md

 ## 5. Thermodynamics & Reference Data
 *   **"Standard Potentials in Aqueous Solution"** (Bard, Parsons, & Jordan)
     *   Reference book to look up $E^0$ values for half-reactions.

+## Surface Structure & Facets
+*   **"Electrochemical CO2 reduction on single crystal copper electrodes"** (Hori et al., 2002/2003)
+    *   The landmark study showing that Cu(100) makes Ethylene while Cu(111) makes Methane.
+It proves that atomic arrangement controls the product.
+*   **"Facet-selective electroreduction of CO2 to C2 products on Cu"** (oiwa et al., 2011 or similar recent work)
+    *   Advanced studies on how controlling the exposed crystal face changes selectivity.

+## Moving to Industry: Flow Cells & GDEs
+*   **"Electro-reduction of carbon monoxide to liquid fuel on oxide-derived nanocrystalline copper"** (Li et al., Nature 2014)
+    *   A critical paper demonstrating high-efficiency reduction at modest potentials, bridging the gap to commercial viability.
+*   **"A comprehensive view on the chemical and physical changes of the catalyst during electrochemical CO2 reduction"** (Review)
+    *   Discusses stability issues in real-world high-current setups.
+*   **"Benchmarking Heterogeneous Electrocatalysts for the Electrochemical Reduction of CO2"** (Endrődi et al., 2017)
+    *   Compares H-Cells vs. Flow Cells, explaining why gas diffusion electrodes (GDEs) are necessary for high current density ($>200 mA/cm^2$).

+## Technoeconomic Analysis (TEA)
+*   **"Techno-economic analysis of the electrochemical reduction of CO2 to hydrocarbons"** (Verma et al., 2016)
+    *   An analysis from the Jaramillo group at Stanford asking: "How efficient does the catalyst need to be to compete with fossil fuels?"
+*   **"What should be the price of CO2 for the economic viability of CO2 electroreduction?"** (De Luna et al., 2019)
+    *   A breakdown of the electricity costs vs. product value.
+It argues that making high-value chemicals (like Ethylene/Propanol) is better than making cheap fuels (Methane).

+ ## Molecular & Organic Catalysts
+*   **"Electrochemical CO2 Reduction to CO Catalyzed by Cobalt Phthalocyanine"** (Zhang et al., Science 2017 or classic citations)
+    *   Introduces the concept of using organic molecules (Cobalt-Pc) attached to carbon nanotubes, which can be more specific than metal foils.
+*   **"Molecular Catalysts for Electrochemical CO2 Reduction"** (Review, e.g., Costentin et al.)
+    *   Explains how modifying the organic ligand structure can tune the catalyst performance.